michaelewens/Banks-In-VC/README.md

 # U.S. banks venture capital activity

-This repository contains data (and code to create it) on U.S. bank "venture capital (VC) revenue."
-The data plays an important role in the paper "Venture capitalists' access to capital" (Chen and Ewens 2021).
+This repository contains [data](https://github.com/michaelewens/Banks-In-VC/blob/main/vcRevenue.csv.zip) (and [code](https://github.com/michaelewens/Banks-In-VC/blob/main/publicVCrevenue.do) to create it) on U.S. bank "venture capital (VC) revenue."
+The [data](https://github.com/michaelewens/Banks-In-VC/blob/main/vcRevenue.csv.zip) plays an important role in the paper "Venture capitalists' access to capital" (Chen and Ewens 2021).
 That paper uses this data to assess the importance of banking institutions as limited partners in venture capital.
-The zip file contains the csv file and the do file allows you to recreate it.
-You will need to download the raw Call Reports data from the FDIC (see here).
+The [zip file](https://github.com/michaelewens/Banks-In-VC/blob/main/vcRevenue.csv.zip) contains the csv file and the [Stata do file](https://github.com/michaelewens/Banks-In-VC/blob/main/publicVCrevenue.do) allows you to recreate it.
+You will need to download the [raw Call Reports data from the FDIC](https://cdr.ffiec.gov/public/PWS/DownloadBulkData.aspx).

 ## Cite